1. TreesAI++ Integrated Climate Resilience Modelling

 I'm a principal investigator on this project.
 With help of Jason Kingston (Cube Thinking) and Richard Harding (Hartree Centre) I envisioned and designed the entire system.
 The key technical elements of the system are the database and its web interface.
 I developed the backend powered by a MongoDB instance running in the cloud.
 I wrote multiple Rust programs to retrieve the data from various sources, format and store it in the database.

-4. Big Hypotheses: Improving Performance of Sequential Monte Carlo Method (with University of Liverpool, Signal Processing Group)
+7. Big Hypotheses: Improving Performance of Sequential Monte Carlo Method (with University of Liverpool, Signal Processing Group)

-Developers:Maksims Abaļenkovs, Alessandro Varsi, Daniel Lee
+Developers:Maksims Abaļenkovs, Alessandro Varsi

 Tech Stack: C++, OpenMP, MPI, NVIDIA CUDA, Perl, Stan, Stan Math Library, Intel Advisor, Intel VTune Profiler